dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## "user" Object {#userObject}

-If identifiers were included in the initiation request, then the AS MAY return a "user" object with the "discovered" property set to the JSON true value if one or more of the identifiers provided in the initiation request identify a User at the AS, or the JSON false value if not.
+If the initiation request included a discovery attribute, then the AS MAY return a "user" object with the "discovered" property set to the JSON value true if one or more of the identifiers provided in the initiation request identify a User at the AS, or the JSON value false if not.

 \[Editor: reference a security consideration for this functionality.]